NickTomlin/nicktomlin.github.io/_posts/2018-03-10-speeding-up-zsh-loading-times-by-lazily-loading-nvm.md

 After some frantic Googling, I found Benny C. Wong's excellent post on [speeding up oh my zsh](https://bennycwong.github.io/post/speeding-up-oh-my-zsh/) which pointed at NVM and RVM as likely culprits.
 I quickly removed NVM from my `.zshrc` and saw startup times go to 0.14 seconds!

-The only wrinkle there is that I know needed to manually load `nvm` when I wanted to use it, which was not super great for my JavaScript heavy workflow.
-That same friend had the idea of loading nvm when cd-ing into a directory and I took that and modified some existing `chpwd` [zsh hook](http://zsh.sourceforge.net/Doc/Release/Functions.html#Hook-Functions) to lazily load `nvm` and `nvm use` if I cd'ed into a directory with an `.nvmrc`:
+The only wrinkle was that I now needed to manually load `nvm` whenever I needed to use it, which was less than ideal for my JavaScript heavy workflow.
+That same friend had the idea of loading nvm when cd-ing into a directory and I took that idea and modified some existing `chpwd` [zsh hooks](http://zsh.sourceforge.net/Doc/Release/Functions.html#Hook-Functions) to lazily load `nvm` and `nvm use` if I cd'ed into a directory with an `.nvmrc`:

 ```zsh
 # ~/.zshrc